Advancement & Opportunities

 In addition to complying with applicable legal obligations concerning collective bargaining and protection against anti-union discrimination in places where we operate, we maintain open dialogue with our employees to maintain a committed, passionate and connected workforce.

-In Hong Kong, we have a two-tier Staff Consultation Mechanism to enhance communication between employees and management.
-This includes the Staff Consultative Council (“SCC”) at the corporate level and 50 Joint Consultative Committees (“JCCs”) at the departmental or sectional level.
+At MTR, we have a two-tier Staff Consultation Mechanism to enhance communication between employees and management.
+This includes the Staff Consultative Council ("SCC") at the corporate level and 50 Joint Consultative Committees ("JCCs") at the departmental or sectional level.
 The SCC facilitates discussions on corporate-wide matters, such as pay and benefits, organisation and manpower issues, corporate business updates, major policy changes, and safety performance, while the JCCs provide a platform for employees to discuss with management on work-related matters at departmental or sectional level, such as working conditions and facilities, roster arrangement, work safety and efficiency.
-In addition, regular meetings and communication sessions between management and staff unions are held to keep track of staff sentiments and proactively engage employees’ support for corporate initiatives.
+In addition, regular meetings and communication sessions between management, staff representatives and unions are held to keep track of staff sentiments and proactively engage employees’ support for corporate initiatives.

-To appreciate for our employees' dedication to excellence and to recognise their accomplishments, we have established various awards and honours alongside the performance-based salary reviews.
+To appreciate our employees' dedication to excellence and to recognise their accomplishments, we have established various awards and honours alongside performance-based salary reviews.

 MTR Grand Awards for Outstanding Contribution Scheme

-We commit to enhancing and rewarding the environmental, social and governance (“ESG”) performance of our supply chain and increasing our spend on green procurement.
+We are committed to embedding environmental, social and governance (“ESG”) considerations throughout our supply chain and to increasing the proportion of new spend commitments on green procurement.

 Managing Our Supply Chain

 We work with a wide range of suppliers and business partners.
 Dedicated to operating responsibly, we have developed a robust governance structure and implemented sustainable procurement measures to manage and mitigate our supply chain risks.
-The Commercial Management Department reporting to the Capital Works Director and the Procurement and Supply Chain Department reporting to the Deputy Director – Legal, Procurement and Supply Chain, jointly oversee the implementation of sustainable supply chain initiatives across the Corporation with key areas of work focusing on:
+The Commercial Management Department reporting to the Capital Works Director and the Procurement and Supply Chain Department reporting to the Legal and Governance Director, jointly oversee the implementation of sustainable supply chain initiatives across the Corporation with key areas of work focusing on:

-We are actively enhancing our supply chain risk management across the procurement process with the adoption of risk control measures across the procurement lifecycle, including supplier prequalification, tender assessment and post-award performance management.
+We are actively enhancing our supply chain risk management across the procurement process by enhancing and introducing new risk control measures throughout the procurement lifecycle, including supplier risk screening, prequalification, tender assessment and post-award performance management.

 To promote good sustainability performance of our main contractors and subcontractors, we continued to carry out the Environmental Improvement Incentive Scheme to recognise high quality, safety, environmental performance and stakeholder engagement.

-Regarding modern slavery, we have conveyed our commitment in the MTR Corporation Modern Slavery and Human Trafficking Statement that we will ensure we have systems in place to manage this issue.
-We ensure that workers in our supply chain are treated fairly, humanely and equitably across all operations.
+Regarding modern slavery, we have conveyed our commitment in the MTR Corporation Modern Slavery and Human Trafficking Statement and will ensure we have systems in place to manage these issues.
+We endeavour to ensure that workers in our supply chain are treated fairly, humanely and equitably across all operations.

 Supply Chain Risk Management